 The JBL Connect Plus (Connect+) app manages connections to compatible JBL Bluetooth speakers.
-In this piece, we’ve included the screenshots we took of the iOS version of this app, while conducting various tests of our JBL portable speakers.
-This is our JBL Connect Plus screenshots picture gallery for the iOS version of this app.
+Now in this piece, we include the screenshots we took of the iOS version of this app, while conducting various tests of our JBL portable speakers.
+So this is our JBL Connect Plus screenshots picture gallery for the iOS version of this app.

 JBL Connect Plus App Screenshot Picture Gallery, iOS Version of the App